gokulakrishnagk333/WHdemo/README.md

   - Maven
   - Terraform
 - Created AKS cluster using terraform script from gitlab runner VM add in same repo (check it from following url https://gitlab.com/gokulakrishnag/gokul/-/tree/terraform )
-- Created service account gitlab-runner to login to cluster with its secret and token  (to check gitlabrunner service account YAML from following url https://gitlab.com/gokulakrishnag/gokul/-/blob/main/pre-requisites-serviceaccount-role-rolebinding.yml)
+- Created service account gitlab-runner to login to cluster with its config file which consist of secret and token  (to check gitlabrunner service account YAML from following url https://gitlab.com/gokulakrishnag/gokul/-/blob/main/pre-requisites-serviceaccount-role-rolebinding.yml)
 - GitLab Account
 - Created Required Kubemanifest files and add in repo
 - Created Pipeline using .gitlab-ci.yml